Your browser is unsupported

 About

-I am a teaching faculty and teaching has always been my passion.
+I am a teaching faculty, and teaching has always been my passion.
 I am currently teaching BioS 230 Ecology and Evolution and coordinating BioS 310 Genetics Laboratory.
-BioS 230 provides students an overview of the evolutionary processes that give rise to the biodiversity in nature.
-BioS 310 is a lab course that covers the fundamental concepts of Mendelian and molecular genetics.
-This course is designed to provide students with first-hand experience on the molecular lab techniques, such as DNA extraction and sequencing, PCR, bacterial culturing, transformation, and CRISPR.
-Students will also practice scientific communication and write a hypothesis-based research paper.
+BioS 230 offers students an overview of the evolutionary processes that drive biodiversity in nature, as well as how organisms interact with their environment.
+BioS 310 is a CURE (Course-Based Undergraduate Research Experience) course, in which students have the opportunity to design and conduct authentic DNA barcoding projects.
+The course is designed to give students hands-on experience with molecular laboratory techniques such as DNA extraction and sequencing, PCR, bacterial culturing, transformation, and CRISPR.
+In addition, students will develop scientific communication skills and gain experience in writing research papers.

-My research centered around the conservation genetics of freshwater mussels and plants.
-I'm interested in applying principles of population genetics to wildlife conservation.
-Freshwater mussels are one of the most endangered faunas in North America.
-These organisms have fascinating reproductive strategies that involve a parasitic life stage on host fish.
-Some mussel species develop modified lures that mimic aquatic invertebrates to attract host fish.
-I'm currently using molecular data to resolve taxonomic confusion and examine the genetic structure of freshwater mussel and plant populations.
+My research focuses on the conservation genetics of freshwater mussels and plants.
+I am particularly interested in applying principles of population genetics to wildlife conservation.
+Freshwater mussels are among the most endangered fauna in North America, and they have unique reproductive strategies, which include a parasitic life stage on host fish.
+Some species develop modified lures that mimic aquatic invertebrates to attract these host fish.
+I use molecular data to address taxonomic uncertainties and explore the genetic structure of freshwater mussel and plant populations.

-I’m committed to helping international and underrepresented students achieve academic success.
+I am committed to supporting international and underrepresented students in achieving academic success.

 Selected Publications